S4nd3sh/csv_parser_assignment/README.md

   https://github.com/astuanax/stopwords/tree/master
 - <code>--ignore-database</code>:
   If <code>--ignore-database</code> this flag is set database insert will be skipped.

+Note: CSV file will move from '..\moonshot\initial_dir' to '..\moonshot\post_processing' after a complete run of `csv-parser` command.
+Consecutive runs will fail unless 'raw.csv' is moved back to '..\moonshot\initial_dir'

 Run: `csv-parser --ignore-database` to run on a machine that doesn't have docker already installed.
 (Note: `init-database` must be run before running `csv-parser` command without '--ignore-database' flag if database insert is required. )